 Set up a Robots.txt file

 We wrote about this in detail here.
 Check it out; it’s useful, especially when you only want parts of your site to be private.
 It’s also great for hiding backend areas of your site that no crawler needs to find, like your login pages.
 Here’s an example of a robots.txt file in use on a ‘real’ website with only some areas being private.

 Using plugins can also control robots settings.
 For example, the WordPress SEO by Yoast plugin allows you to add robots rules to individual posts, pages and archives in WordPress, without having to know any code.
 You’ll want to read this article to understand the difference in using these plugin settings though, versus manually making a robots.txt file.

 Keep regular backups

 In my opinion, there is no excuse to not be backing up a site regularly.
 This is not just a business prerogative.
-Unless you don’t mind losing all your blogging work, then you need a WordPress backup system, always.
+Unless you don’t mind losing all your blogging work, then you need a WordPress backup plugin, always.